 How much do artists working with Topps make?
 Quite a bit when you can also supplement that work by selling NFTs of your older artwork, too.
 Blake Jamieson is living his best life creating baseball art.

-Eric Burks, who began opened his hobby shop in Decatur, IL five years ago, moved to a larger space last week and a big crowd turned out to celebrate.
+Eric Burks, who opened his hobby shop in Decatur, IL five years ago, moved to a larger space last week and a big crowd turned out to celebrate.